siyanz/siyanz.github.io/_posts/2017-5-1-Coding-Tactile-Symbols.md

 ---
 layout: post
 title: Coding Tactile Symbols for Phonetic Communication
-shortinfo: Hearing with your skin using a phonetic approach.
-A exciting summer internship exploration.
+shortinfo: Hearing with the skin.
+An exciting summer research exploration with Facebook.
 year: 2018
 categories: [Publications]
 resources: